onielrosario/FellowBloggerV2/README.md

 - [ ] user can search for other bloggers in the search tab
 - [ ] selecting a blogger from the search takes the user to the blogger's profile page
 - [ ] user can view all blogs of a fellow blogger after selecting their profile
+- [ ] user can like a blog and view in a favorites tab
+- [ ] user can share a blog
+- [ ] user can comment on a blog (see database schema for document fields)
+- [ ] user can view comments of a blog
+- [ ] user can block a fellow blogger (blogger will no longer appear in blog feed)
+- [ ] user can view a bloggers github and social media page (links will be available on the blogger's profile page)